Paul1337/JTester/Readme.md

 - `toBeCloseTo(value: number, digits = 2)`
 Used to compare floating point numbers with precision given in the second agrument

-- `toHaveProperty(keyPath, value, strict = false)`
+- `toHaveProperty(keyPath: string, value: any, strict = false)`
 Checks if object has property given in keyPath (in format of string where properties are divided by dots: "first.pos.x").
-If value is specified, than tries to compare that property with value using toEqual or toEqualStrict depending on third argument "strict", which is false by default
+If value is specified, than tries to compare that property with value using toEqual or toEqualStrict depending on third argument **strict**, which is false by default

-- `toContain(item)`
+- `toContain(item: any)`
 Checks that value contains item, it works for string to check substring and for Array to check if array includes that item

+For testing async code:

+- `toResolve(value: any, strict = false)`
+Checks that the value is a promise and that it resolves, if a value is specified, than checks that it resolves in value, comparing using toEqual / toEqualStrict depending on **strict** argument

+- `toReject(value: any, strict = false)`
+Similar to **toResolve**

 And more:
 - `toBeDefined()`